haackr/ot-for-that/src/posts/5-things-i-wish-i-knew-when-i-started-ot-school.md

 date: 2014-10-17
 content_type: blog-post
 ---
-*[Note: I've copied this over from my [personal blog](http://aforamazingandy.blogspot.com/) to be the first official post of my OT-focused blog.]*

 There seems to be an abundance social media links to opinion pieces by the names of "X Amount of Things You Wish You Knew About X" or "X Things You Must Do Before You Turn 25" or "X Amount of Reasons to Do (or Not Do) X." I know you've noticed these too, because, hey, if you're reading this, you know how to use the internet.
 And these things are all over the internet.
 But if you haven't, I'll spare you and not link to any of them.

 As much as I hate myself for it, I'm not going to buck the trend.
 I am officially 56 days from graduating with my Masters of Occupational Therapy.
 That's right.
 FIFTY-SIX.
 Cue some hyperventilation.
 And maybe some very excited dancing by myself, especially since I found out that I passed my Exit Exam and nothing stands between me and that MOT.
 Now that I'm so close to finishing occupational therapy school, I feel like it's worth sharing my opinion about X Number of Things I wish I had Known When I Started OT School; let x = 5.